hypar-io/Elements/README.md

 Nothing fit the bill.
 So we started building this.

+## Geometry
+We are often asked whether the Elements library supports the ____ geometry kernel.
+It does not.
+Yet.
+The geometry kernel that we've created for Elements does "flat stuff with holes in it" really well.
+It's not that we don't think your Nurbs are sexy, it's just that the effort required to support ____ geometry kernel for micro-services running in the cloud is not small.
+Good geometry kernels are also usually large, expensive, and not open source, so they introduce a lot of concerns which are orthogonal to why we built this library in the first place.
+If you are interested in using Elements with another geometry library, we love pull requests.

 ## Donate
 Hypar Elements is open source and will remain so **forever**.
 Your donation will directly support the development of the Hypar Elements.
 Hypar Elements has been demonstrated to work in Revit add-ins, Unity projects, and as Lambdas running on AWS.
 Send us a donation and open a feature request telling us what you'd like it to do.
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=3HBW7BYRSBZYE)